Freedom-21/printf/README.md

+# Custom C Printf.
-#Custom C Printf.
-The file contains the simple customised implementaion of printf function of c programming language.
+The file contains the simple customized implementation of printf function of the c programming language.
+## Files Description
+1. _putchar.c - a custom putchar function to print a series of character